BatoolHamawi/COVID-19WordEmbeddings/README.md

 ![Tsne_modelSkipGramFast300](https://user-images.githubusercontent.com/18370351/111040850-3b283500-8446-11eb-87df-d2b12ffd558c.jpg)

 # References
-- We built our word embeddings [The Word2Vec-Twitter-Skipgram with dimension 200](https://drive.google.com/file/d/1Ds5Bl0jCkHbmOKckuW3uFvnncav_0uO_/view?usp=sharing) in our paper [COVID-19: What Are Arabic Tweeters Talking About?](https://link.springer.com/chapter/10.1007%2F978-3-030-66046-8_35), to determine the number of topics
+- We built our word embeddings [The Word2Vec-Twitter-Skipgram with dimension 200](https://drive.google.com/file/d/1Ds5Bl0jCkHbmOKckuW3uFvnncav_0uO_/view?usp=sharing) in our paper [COVID-19: What Are Arabic Tweeters Talking About?](https://link.springer.com/chapter/10.1007%2F978-3-030-66046-8_35), to determine the number of topics.

 If you are going to use this model, please cite this work using the following bibtext:
 ```cite
 @inproceedings{hamoui2020covid,